-Viewers’ favorite character in Moundsville is almost always Eugene “Gene” Saunders, a retired coal miner and the first and only African-American mayor in the history of the Ohio river town of 8,000.
+Eugene “Gene” Saunders, a retired coal miner, is the first and only African-American mayor in the history of Moundsville, WV.

-Gene is an earnest, engaging and energetic presence on the screen, and his life illuminates contradictions about America, and challenges mass-media narratives about Appalachia, a broad region encompassing 13 states and 25 million people, which tend to focus solely on white hillbillies and often obscure the role of racial minorities, including African-Americans, who have made up around 10% of the region’s population since the 1860s.
+Gene is an earnest, engaging and energetic presence on the screen, and his life illuminates contradictions about America, challenging mass-media narratives about Appalachia, a broad region encompassing 13 states and 25 million people, which tend to focus solely on white hillbillies and often obscure the role of racial minorities, including African-Americans, who have made up around 10% of the region’s population since the 1860s.

 Moundsville (which you can rent for $3.99 here) has a lot of threads, and we decided to tackle race and racism through the story of Gene, an interview with Alexis Martinez, a Latino immigrant, and the story of the mound, a monument to Native American peoples overrun by time and other enemies, and, later, white settlers, which speaks to all kinds of tensions in American life.

-Gene refuses to let any of the truths about his identity and beliefs drown each other out, asserting the right we all have to contain multitudes.
+Gene asserts his right to multitudes.
 He’s an African-American who still suffers from the painful discrimination he grew up with in the 1950s, and a proud coal miner and American fierce in his old-school patriotism and love for his small West Virginia town and its traditional values.
 He’s an unabashed booster who declares that Quality Baker on 2nd Street has the “best doughnuts in the country.”

 “I love America,” he says.
 “I think it’s the best country to live in.
 I love our rights, and our freedoms.